lithammer/NeavUI/README.md

 - Sometimes, the quest area overlay on the world map gets blocked from showing if you open the map while in combat.
 - !Colorz cause an ui-block-error (not lua error!), because we change the value of a global table, ignore this or delete `PowerBarColor['MANA'] = {r = 0/255, g = 0.55, b = 1}` in the `!Colorz.lua` file.

-## Next Steps until a Update (May 14)

-- oUF_Neav: create working party pets
-- oUF_Neav: get rid of the flash issue

 ## Plans For The Future

-- Continue work on nPlates
-- nMainbar: Create the possibility for a moveable/mouseover micromenu&bagslots
 - nCore module for open all mails (and ignore mails with COD).
 - Make nPower compact, add config file and put it on WoWI.